Kensaroven/Sentiment-Analysis/README.md

 ## Academic Project

+The data file is from the reviews visit of the ISKCON temple in Benglauru and the people's review of the premise is taken into consideration for sentiment analysis

 #### Some of the key questions to answer are:

 1. What are the issues with given text data and discuss what type of pre-processing would be required?